-I never really learned about self-care practices before I became a mom, and so I really felt un-moored as a new mom.
+I really felt lost as a new mom.
 I felt like I was floating on an inner tube in a sea of changing, naps, and feeding.
 Sometimes the waves would carry a friend nearby and we’d get so excited, reach out our hands and share stories – and then the current would bobble us in different directions again.

 In a way I feel grateful for my Cesarean because it required me to stay put with my baby for a good 8 weeks.
 Those were two of the most intense, sweet, and painful (literally my nipples were bleeding) months of my life.